-The Chicago and Illinois Midland was, and remains, not particularly well-known as it operated a network of barely 100 miles.
 Its primary function was to provide transportation services for owner Commonwealth Edison, moving coal from the southern Illinois coal fields to power plants in Chicago.

-It all began as a very small operation established by local interests south of Springfield in moving agricultural goods to market.
 After coal became the primary focus the C&IM's purpose remained relatively unchanged for more than 80 years.
 Its passenger business was, as one might imagine, relatively insignificant and these trains were abolished after World War II.

 Interestingly, the C&IM did not gain its name from the territory it served but rather the companies which owned it.
 Its patchwork network ran no further north than Peoria and no further south than Taylorville.
-In 1996 it became part of the Genesee & Wyoming family of short lines and its corporate name was changed as the Illinois & Midland Railroad.

 Because of its size there has not been many publications highlighting the corporate history of the Chicago and Illinois Midland.
 In the mid-1950s the company released a short booklet on this subject entitled, "Chicago & Illinois Midland Railway Company: The Midland Story," that helps explain its heritage.

 The earliest component was the Pawnee Railroad, chartered in 1890 by local farmers in the rural community of Pawnee to ship their agricultural products to market much more efficiently than the traditional methods of wagons and horses.
-That same year the small pike opened a 4 mile system from the town to a connection with the Illinois Central at nearby Pawnee Junction, later renamed Cimic.

 In 1905 the Chicago Edison Company, which became Commonwealth Edison in 1907 (via merger with Commonwealth Electric) and headed by noted industrialist Samuel Insull, acquired the Pawnee Railroad in conjunction with Francis Peabody's Illinois Midland Coal Company.
-Their efforts were part of a larger plan to handle coal from seams situated in Sangamon and Christian Counties to power plants in Chicago.

 On January 25, 1906 the system was reorganized as the Chicago & Illinois Midland Railway (Interestingly, its name did not derive from the city or region it intended to serve.
 Instead, it was a combination of owners, Chicago Edison and Illinois Midland Coal.) then proceeded to expand both eastward and westward reaching Taylorville and Auburn.

 The former offered interchanges with the Wabash and Baltimore & Ohio while the latter provided connections with the Chicago & Alton (later Gulf, Mobile & Ohio), Illinois Traction (the future Illinois Terminal), and the Chicago & North Western at a location known as Compro (just west of Auburn).
-The system remained regional in nature at less than 30 miles until March 17, 1926 when a segment of the moribund Chicago, Peoria & St. Louis Railroad was taken over.

-This system had struggled for years with a heritage tracing back to the early 1850's.
-It had attempted to open a through route from Chicago to St. Louis and other points across the Midwest but constant financial problems derailed these hopes.
 It was reorganized for a final time in early 1913 as the CP&StL and at that time maintained a 200 mile route from St. Louis to Peoria with short extensions to Jacksonville (via Havana) and Grafton (located north of St. Louis along the Mississippi River).

-The C&IM also worked out an agreement with Illinois Cnetral to utilize trackage rights between Cimic and Springfield (16 miles) which allowed it to operate both of its segments as a unified network.
+The C&IM also worked out an agreement with Illinois Central to utilize trackage rights between Cimic and Springfield (16 miles) which allowed it to operate both of its segments as a unified network.
 The entire main line from Pekin to Taylorsville, via Cimic and Springfield, totaled 121 miles.

 Coal, which comprised about 90% of the Chicago & Illinois Midland's annual tonnage, normally did move by rail all of the way into Chicago.
 To reduce shipping costs a substantial rail-river coal transfer terminal was built in Havana along the Illinois River.